 For consumers, it’s becoming harder to know who to trust.
 But there are ways to spot a fake rating sticker and report suspicious businesses:

-How to Check If a Hygiene Rating Sticker Is Fake
+How to Check If a Food Hygiene Rating Sticker Is Fake.

 - Look up the rating online – The FSA runs a Food Hygiene Rating Scheme (FHRS) where you can check a business’s actual hygiene rating.